The Quick Answer

 How Does the “Horse as Sentient Being” View Impact our Approach and the Potential Benefits of Equine and Animal Assisted Therapy?

-While we explore this in much more depth in our series Why Horses, some of the key considerations include the following:
+While we explore this in much more depth in our series Why Horses, some key considerations include the following:

 Simply being with horses in a healthy environment and relationship is good for us: An ever growing body of research indicates that animals are good for our physical and emotional health, well-being and development.
 For example, studies show that children who have positive contact with animals tend to have higher self-esteem, and are more empathetic and nurturing.
 Further research shows this bond is especially powerful when we are feeling vulnerable, stressed or are facing challenges, loss or major change.
 Animals can help us express emotions, seek social support and problem solve.

 A key pre-requisite for many of these benefits is the existence of a positive attachment between the human and animal.
-I would argue that this is best achieved when we value the animal as a sentient being.
+I believe this is best achieved when we value the animal as a sentient being.

 Integrating horses or other animals into a healing environment can help the human facilitator provide the conditions, as defined by Carl Rogers, required for therapeutic growth to arise: Genuineness, Empathy and Unconditional Regard.
-While this can greatly enhance the potential for effectiveness within an EFW program, it is important to note that it also creates an increased duty of care.
+While this can greatly enhance the potential for effectiveness within an EFW program, it is important to note that it also creates an increased duty of care as clients may drop defenses and become more emotionally vulnerable.

-I believe horses provide these conditions whether or not we recognise and value this.
-However we are much more likely to build upon and benefit from these conditions if we see and work with our animals as sentient beings.
+I believe horses provide these conditions, whether or not we recognise and value this.
+However we are much more likely to facilitate, build upon and benefit from these conditions if we see and work with our animals as sentient beings.

 The presence of the horses can motivate someone to attend a therapy or other support session and accept help.
 We have had many clients who have not, for a wide variety of reasons, been willing or able to attend or engage in counselling elsewhere; coming to a place where there are animals is often different.
 The presence of animals can simply make it safe to show up – both physically and emotionally.

-The simple presence of the horses and other animals may well be enough to motivate a client to shown up physically; It takes an environment where the animals are valued and worked with as sentient beings, I believe, to create the safety for a client to show up and engage emotionally.
+The simple presence of the horses and other animals may well be enough to motivate a client to shown up physically; I believe it takes an environment where the animals are valued and worked with as sentient beings to create the safety for a client to show up and engage emotionally.

 This approach requires us to see and reflect upon our animals as having emotions, thoughts and opinions; in other words as sentient beings.